-Term Definition Items of value provided as a result of a contest, sweepstake, lottery or gambling.
+Term Definition Prizes and winnings Items of value provided as a result of a contest, sweepstake, lottery or gambling.
 The item may be provided in cash or as a non-cash item such as goods, property or services.

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: